← All posts

 )

 Why bypass the agent?
-Because I'm testing a different thing than "can you jailbreak the model."
-The agent has its own refusals - we saw in Post 4 that GLM will sometimes decline a self-deleting script all on its own - and those refusals are real, but they aren't mine.
-I don't control them, and they're non-deterministic.
-The overseer is the layer I built and the layer I'm calling a control, so I feed the dangerous action past the agent's willingness to refuse and ask the only question I actually own the answer to: given this exact tool call and this exact user goal, does my gate say allow or block?
+Because it's also easy to fall into testing model refusals and agent redirection instead of the guardrail as a specific line of defense.
+We saw in Post 4 that the model will sometimes decline a self-deleting script all on its own, but that is not an opinionated stance embedded into our software.
+I don't control, nor can I fully know, the weights.
+We're already dealing with a non-deterministic system, and that adds additional uncertainty to an already hard-to-anticipate outcome.
+The overseer is the layer where I can embed specific opinions and desired outcomes, so I feed the dangerous action independent of the agent's willingness to refuse and ask a question where I can better own the answer: given this tool call and this user goal, does the gate say allow or block?

 The corpus is the taxonomy, weaponized